All Episodes

 She absolutely did.

-She ran on the platform that she wanted open borders and she wanted abortion for the whole world and the United States to play pay for it.
+She ran on the platform that she wanted open borders and she wanted abortion for the whole world and the United States to pay for it.

 It doesn't last right now.

-It's not really hit with the two thousands.
+It's not really hip with the 2000s.

 Look at somebody else.